Planar Bilipschitz Extension from Separated Nets: First approximation of the shore.

 Now we bound $\infnorm{\gamma-\xi}$ above.
-Given $x\in\R$, we may find, by \eqref{eq:bi_step}, $i\in\Z$ such that $b_{i-1}<x\leq b_i$.
-Since $\xi$ is affine on $[b_{i-1}, b_i]$, we see that
+Given $t\in\R$, we may find, by \eqref{eq:bi_step}, $i\in\Z$ such that $p_{i-1}<t\leq p_i$.
+Since $\xi$ is affine on $[p_{i-1}, p_i]$, we see that

-and then $\gamma(b_{j})=\xi(b_{j})$ for every $j\in\Z$, \eqref{eq:bi_step} and \eqref{eq:xispeed} imply that the latter is at most $2L^2p(L)$.
+and then $\gamma(p_{j})=\xi(p_{j})$ for every $j\in\Z$, \eqref{eq:bi_step} and $\lip(\gamma)\leq L$ imply that the latter is at most $2L^2\omega(L)$.
 Hence

 It remains to provide the lower bilipschitz bound on $\xi$.
 To this end, we seek to establish the conditions of Lemma~\ref{lemma:pwaff_bil}.
-In what follows we make frequent use without reference of \eqref{eq:pLsep} and \eqref{cl:nonadjacent_b_i}.
-Firstly, we check that the angle between consecutive segments of $\xi(\R)$ is at least $\pi/3$.
-Indeed, for each $i\in\Z$,
+In what follows we make frequent use without reference of \eqref{eq:pLsep} and \eqref{cl:nonadjacent_p_i}.
+Firstly, we note that the angle between consecutive segments of $\xi(\R)$ is at least $\pi/3$; this holds because, for each $i\in\Z$, we have